templ-fun/evm-protocol/README.md

 For topic-specific suites, browse [test/](test/).

-CI runs on PRs when source, tests, scripts, or docs change (contracts, tests, scripts, docs, and key configs), keeping checks focused on relevant changes.
+CI runs on PRs when contracts, tests, package files, or `hardhat.config.cjs` change, keeping checks focused on relevant changes.

 ## Gotchas
 - Use a vanilla ERC‑20 for access token (no transfer fees/rebases/hooks).